rhertogh/yii2-oauth2-server/README.md

 Installation
 ------------
-* The minimum required PHP version is 7.4.
+* The minimum required PHP version is 7.4 (compatibility tested up till and including PHP 8.1).
 * The minimum required Yii version is 2.0.43.

 ```bash